mya-mahaley/SoundStats/README.md

         -  Once you grant access, your Spotify may begin playing music

 - For the Spotify API requests to work, your Spotify email and SoundStats bundle identifier may need to be added to our Spotify developer dashboard.
-- For the visualizations to load, your bundle identifier may need to be added to Placid.
+- For the visualizations to load, your bundle identifier may need to be added to Placid. (email mya.mahaley@utexas.edu if visualizations don't load)
 - Please email us to add these to our development tools!